Washingtonville, New York: Geography

 According to the United States Census Bureau, the village has a total area of 2.54 sqmi.
 The village developed on each side of Moodna Creek, a tributary of the Hudson River.
 It is prone to seasonal flooding.
 There are also three lakes in the village, none of these have a formal name.

 Washingtonville is at the junction of highways NY-94 and NY-208.

-The tallest point in the village is approximately 500 feet and is located on the crest of Capital Drive, the lowest point is the easterly most section of the Moodna Creek in the village, at 295 feet.